 Costs matter in investing because every penny you pay in charges comes out of your investment.
 The lower the charges the more of the investment return you keep.
+Low costs mean you either end up with more, or get to your goal faster, than you would with higher costs.

 Using a hypothetical example (which does not represent any particular investment), the graph illustrates the potential impact of costs on an initial investment of £10,000 over a 30-year period.
 This graph assumes 6% average growth per annum which is compounded year on year.
-As this shows, an ongoing charges figure (OCF) of 0.3% compared to an OCF of 1.2% could potentially lead to savings of £11,936 over a 30-year period.
+As this shows, an annual management charge (AMC) or ongoing charges figure (OCF) of 0.3% compared to an AMC/OCF of 1.2% could potentially lead to savings of £11,943 over a 30-year period.